Frequently Asked Questions

 My node keeps reconnecting randomly

-• Give your ESP a static IP.
+• Give your ESPHome device a static IP.

 Component states not restored after reboot